One Vanderbilt: Initial plans

-In late 2013, the administration of outgoing Mayor Michael Bloomberg sought to change zoning regulations for 73 blocks adjacent to Grand Central Terminal.
+In 2012, the administration of outgoing Mayor Michael Bloomberg sought to change zoning regulations for about 70 blocks adjacent to Grand Central Terminal.
 The plan would allow unused air rights above Grand Central Terminal to be transferred to developments on these blocks, including the proposed One Vanderbilt.
 Under the proposal, developers of structures on these blocks could deposit money into an improvement fund for East Midtown and, in exchange, receive a FAR of up to 24.
 Some sites would be eligible for a FAR of up to 30.
 The zoning provision would permit One Vanderbilt to obtain the desired FAR of 30.
 Bloomberg withdrew his plans that November because residents, preservationists, and local politicians complained about the prospective influx of office workers to the area.
 After the rezoning proposal failed, SL Green's CEO Marc Holliday said he was unsure if he would proceed with the development of One Vanderbilt.
 Despite this, the design features of the planned skyscraper were retained.